NadaAlawadhi1/My-Pharmcy/README.md

 ---

 ## 🌐 Backend Development (PHP + MySQL)
-> ⚠️ Note: Backend code is not included in this repository but is partially implemented and will be integrated later.
+> ⚠️ Note: Backend code is not included but partially implemented and will be integrated later.

 ### Implemented Features
 - RESTful API (PHP)